nicolai86/scaleway-terraform-demo/README.md

 844805/5332000  354 MiB/2.0 GiB  749 MiB/46 GiB
 ```

+> this did not work with nomad v0.4.0 and ubuntu 14.04.
+But it works with ubuntu 16.04.

 Everything is looking great.
 Let's run some software!

 ## Running fabio

 Fabio is a reserve proxy open sourced by [ebay](github.com/eBay/fabio) which supports consul out of the box.
 This is great because it will take care to route traffic internally to the correct node which runs a specific service.

-Since there are also no prebuild ARM binaries available I've also included a compiled binary for this.
+Since there are also no prebuild ARM binaries available I've also included a compiled binary for this in the repository.
+The fabio compilation process is pretty much the same for nomad; see above.

 Now that we have an ARM binary we need to schedule fabio on every nomad node.
 This
-can be done easily using nomads `system` type:
+can be done easily using nomads `system` type.

+Please note that you have to modify the `nomad/fabio.nomad` file slightly, entering a nomad cluster ip:

 ```
-# fabio.nomad
+# nomad/fabio.nomad
 job "fabio" {
   datacenters = ["dc1"]